 Highland has a significant remote and rural geography where the needs of children and young people are often less recognised in national policy.
-In the partnership area children and young people aged under 18 years reside in other urban areas and accessible or remote rural areas.
+In the partnership area all children and young people aged under 18 years reside in very remote rural areas.